-FLECTRICAL OPERATING INSTRUCTIONS
+ELECTRICAL OPERATING INSTRUCTIONS

-WARNING: Never operate the water heater without water in it
+WARNING: Never operate the water heater without water in it.

-To switch on, locate the mains isolator switch in the under kitchen cupboard.
+To switch on, locate the mains isolator switch adjacent to the water heater under the offside sofa/seat.
 Push the rocker switch down to turn on the electrical heating.
 Don't forget to switch off when no longer required.